The Afterglow and Environment of the Short GRB111117A: Observations and Analysis

 GRB\,111117A was detected on 2011 November 17.510 UT \citep{Mangano11} by the Burst Alert Telescope (BAT; \citealt{Barthelmy05}) on-board the \swift\ satellite \citep{Gehrels04}, with a ground-calculated positional accuracy of $1.7'$ radius ($90\%$ containment; \citealt{Sakamoto11}).
 The burst was also detected by the \emph{Fermi} Gamma-Ray Burst Monitor (GBM) in the energy range 10-1000 keV \citep{Foley11}.

-Follow-up observations with the X-ray Telescope (XRT; \citealt{Burrows05}) commenced at $\delta t\approx 80$ s and resulted in the detection of a fading X-ray source located at RA=\ra{00}{50}{46.22} and Dec=$+$\dec{23}{00}{39.2} (J2000), with an uncertainty of $2.1''$ radius ($90\%$ containment; \citealt{Melandri11}).
+Follow-up observations with the X-ray Telescope (XRT; \citealt{Burrows05}) commenced at $\delta t\approx 80$ s and resulted in the detection of a fading X-ray source located at RA=\ra{00}{50}{46.22} and Dec=$+$\dec{23}{00}{39.2} (J2000), with an uncertainty of $2.1''$ radius ($90\%$ containment; \citealt{Melandri11}).GRB111117A is therefore part of the handful of short GRBs promptly re-pointed by \swift/XRT and with broad band spectral coverage during the prompt emission.
 The UV-Optical Telescope (UVOT; \citealt{Roming05}) began observations of the field at $\delta t\approx 137$ s but no corresponding source was found within the XRT position to limits of $\gtrsim 19.5-21.5$ mag in the first 1300 s \citep{Oates11}.

 Ground-based optical observations commenced at $\delta t\approx 2$ hr with a non-detection at $R\approx 22.2$ mag \citep{Zhao11}, and eventually led to the detection of an extended source with $r\approx 24$ mag, identified as the potential host galaxy of GRB\,111117A \citep{Andersen11,Fong11,Cenko11,Schmidl11,Melandri11b}.